FIN 214: Agency

 procedures.
 Specific exceptions to university policies and

-procedures must be preauthorized in writing by the senior associate vice president for finance and deputy treasurer.
+procedures must be preauthorized in writing by the vice president for finance and deputy treasurer.

 - Agency accounts that function primarily as payroll clearing